peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * An arbitrary-precision integer.
-If "longerValue" is 0 or greater, the return value will represent it.
-If "longerValue" is less than 0, the return value will store 2^64 plus this value instead.
+If <code>longerValue</code> is 0 or
+ greater, the return value will represent it.
+If <code>longerValue</code>
+ is less than 0, the return value will store 2^64 plus this value instead.

 ### FromInt64
     public static EInteger FromInt64​(long longerValue)